aembke/fred.rs/bin/benchmark/README.md

-    -h, --host <STRING>           The hostname of the redis server. [default: 127.0.0.1] -P, --pool <NUMBER>           The number of clients in the redis connection pool. [default: 1] -p, --port <NUMBER>           The port for the redis server. [default: 6379]
+    -h, --host <STRING>           The hostname of the redis server. [default: 127.0.0.1] -P, --pool <NUMBER>           The number of clients in the redis connection pool. [default: 1] -p, --port <NUMBER>           The port for the redis server. [default: 6379] -u, --unix-sock <PATH>        The path to a unix socket.

 SUBCOMMANDS:
     help           Prints this message or the help of the given subcommand(s)